[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 INTRODUCTION

-• Garments made with flat foam are stitched in a channeling pattern that is designed to guide the flow of lymph into alternate pathways around obstructed areas.
+• Garments made with flat foam are stitched into a channeling pattern to guide the flow of lymph into alternate pathways around obstructed areas.

 • An outer sleeve can be worn over these garments to increase the pressure.

-• A specialized variety of this kind of garment can be used as a base for bandaging.
-This replaces the many layers under the short-stretch bandages and reatly speeds the process of wrapping a properly fitting bandage.
+A specialized variety of this kind of garment can be used as a base for bandaging.
+These garments greatly speed the process of wrapping a properly fitting bandage since they replace the many layers that must be placed under a short-stretch bandages

-• Garments made with egg-crate foam has bumps similar to an egg carton.
+• Garments made with egg-crate foam have bumps similar to a soft egg carton.
 This type of garment is worn to soften fibrotic (hardened) tissues.

 REIDSLEEVES